JockLawrie/Authorization.jl/README.md

 ## Use Cases

-### Data Storage
+### Object Storage

-In bucket storage, data is stored as objects and objects are grouped into buckets.
+In object storage, data is stored as objects and objects are grouped into buckets.
-The [`BucketStores`]() package defines a client for bucket storage and allows the storage backend to be swapped without changing any code.
+The [ObjectStores](https://github.com/JockLawrie/ObjectStores.jl) package defines a common API for object storage that allows the storage back-end to be swapped without changing any code.

-Examples of storage backends include:
+Examples of object stores include:
-- [`LocalDiskStores.jl`](), which uses the local file system to store objects (files) in buckets (directories).
+- [LocalDiskObjectStores.jl](https://github.com/JockLawrie/LocalDiskObjectStores.jl), which uses the local file system to store objects (files) in buckets (directories).
-- [`GCSBucketStores.jl`](), which uses Google Cloud Storage.
+- [GCSObjectStores.jl](https://github.com/JockLawrie/GCSObjectStores.jl), which uses Google Cloud Storage as the storage back-end.

 This authorization framework is used to control access to buckets and objects.